Bangladesh Environment Conservation Act, 1995: Present-day projects

-Effectiveness of Act
+Impacts

 Though the act was established in the year of 1995, Bangladesh has not seen much improvement environmentally.
 In the year of 2011, the capital city of Bangladesh – Dhaka – had been ranked as the world's 2nd least liveable city in the world only beating Harare in Zimbabwe with an overall ranking difference of 1.2%.
 Though the scenario changed in 2012, when Dhaka was ranked 140 – the last among the liveable countries in the world.
 Though the overall ranking of livability did not change (was constant at 38.7%), but it did not improve like the other cities like Harare did, which was announced the 4th least liveable city unlike the previous year.
 The humidity/temperature level of Dhaka was rated as 'uncomfortable' and so was the quality of water.
 Overall it achieved a rating of 43% in terms of culture and environment (100% being ideal) and a 27% in infrastructure (100% being ideal).
 This proves the inefficiency of the establishment of the environment law.

 Being the least livable country in the world and the capital of the country, Dhaka obviously is on the top of their list.
 But it is easier said than to be done.
 One of the laws in the act includes, "Restriction regarding vehicles emitting smoke injurious to health".
 This law is nearly impossible to establish since Dhaka alone is the home to 7 million people given the fact that the area of the city is only 1463.60 km2.
 Not to mention most of the people living here are in the working class of the society.
 Most of them cannot even feed their family properly let alone buy a car for themselves, thus mostly rely on public transportation.
 Due to huge amount of debt to foreign countries, the Government can only afford to give a little attention to the public transportation system, which resulted in decades-old buses emitting thick black smoke which results in further degradation of the environment.